Hawaii’s Kilauea volcano: Heed evacuation orders, or you’re on your own, mayor says

 Early Wednesday, 200-foot-high lava flows were raining black pumice rocks onto the ground below and feeding lava flows to the northeast.
 Particularly concerning was Fissure 20, which was spewing lava southward to the coast.

-Authorities estimated Tuesday night that lava had consumed 71 homes on the Big Island, including 20 in the previous two days, Hawaii County Civil Defense Administrator Talmadge Magno told reporters during a news conference in Hilo.
+Authorities estimated Wednesday that lava had consumed 75 homes on the Big Island, including 20 in the previous two days, Magno told reporters during a news conference in Hilo.

 Lava also threatened a geothermal energy conversion plant, which is closed, Magno said.